Best premier & premium bank accounts UK 2024: Scored by experts

 Get a £20 welcome bonus when you spend your first £20 (T&Cs apply).

 In return for a small monthly fee, the Revolut Plus account offers a wide range of everyday benefits.
 These include fee-free withdrawals of up to £200 per month, free spending on your Revolut card in the UK and abroad, and the option to exchange up to £1,000 per month in more than 30 currencies fee-free.
 On top of this, you’ll benefit from purchase protection on spending of up to £1,000 a year, whether your goods are damaged or stolen, and you’ll be reimbursed for ticketed events up to £1,000.
-The account also comes with three commission-free stock trades every month and the option to buy cryptocurrency.
+The account also comes with three commission-free stock trades every month.
 Account holders will also be able to open up to two Junior accounts to help their kids manage their money.
 Finally, you can enjoy cashback on accommodation bookings across the world, as well as earn interest on your Savings Vaults.

 • Fee-free spending in the UK and abroad